 tickets and sometimes travel to other community cinemas nearby a free dinner each year just for volunteers and their partners enhanced voting powers for film selection

 We always have a good time and aim to offer as professional a service as possible.
 We adhere to a set of principles that spell out what both RCC and volunteers can expect of the relationship.
-Click the job titles below to learn more about each role.
+Volunteers are asked to be available to help with all shows except those they explicitly withdraw from.
+See the job titles below to learn more about each role.

 Sell hot and cold drinks and tasty treats

-Sit by the door and control entry, taking payment and maintaining the attendance sheet.
+Sit by the door and control entry, taking payment and offering raffle tickets.

 Discussion Group Lead

-Encourages debate after the show to enhance the experience by sharing opinions of various aspects of the film.
+Encourages debate to enhance the experience by sharing opinions of various aspects of the film.
 Invites someone to act as scribe and write a short piece for our blog.